maua-maua-maua/maua/maua/audiovisual/README.md

 python -m maua.audiovisual.generate --audio_file /path/to/audio.wav --model_file /path/to/sg3.pt --patch_file maua/audiovisual/patches/examples/stylegan3.py
 ```

-To change the audio-reactivity you can edit `maua/audiovisual/patches/examples/stylegan3.py`.
+To change the audio-reactivity you can edit `maua/audiovisual/patches/examples/stylegan3.py` (or make a copy somewhere else and change --patch_file).
 Tutorials will be made available by Maua version 1.0.